blcu-nlp/GEC-Reading-List/README.md

 *  Sylviane Granger.
 1998.
 [The computer learner corpus: A versatile new source of data for SLA research](https://www.researchgate.net/profile/Sylviane_Granger/publication/237128463_The_computer_learner_corpus_A_versatile_new_source_of_data_for_SLA_research/links/0c96051dc1c596def1000000/The-computer-learner-corpus-A-versatile-new-source-of-data-for-SLA-research.pdf).
 Learner English on Computer.
 (LOCNESS)

 *  Napoles C, Nădejde M, Tetreault J. 2019.
 [Enabling robust grammatical error correction in new domains: Data sets, metrics, and analyses](https://transacl.org/ojs/index.php/tacl/article/view/1677).
-Transactions of the Association for Computational Linguistics, 2019, 7: 551-566.
+Transactions of the Association for Computational Linguistics 2019.

 *  Rozovskaya A, Roth D. 2019.
 [Grammar error correction in morphologically rich languages: The case of Russian](https://transacl.org/index.php/tacl/article/view/1454).
-Transactions of the Association for Computational Linguistics, 2019, 7: 1-17.
+Transactions of the Association for Computational Linguistics 2019.

 *  Flachs S, Lacroix O, Yannakoudakis H, et al. 2020.
 [Grammatical Error Correction in Low Error Density Domains: A New Benchmark and Analyses](https://arxiv.org/abs/2010.07574).
 EMNLP 2020.